zaprice/cryptocalyp.se/_posts/2015-04-03-infinite_cardinals.markdown

 A number we can assign to the size of a set is known as a _cardinal_.
 Positive integers are cardinals, as we well know.
 But $$\aleph_0$$ is also a cardinal; it just happens to be an _infinite_ cardinal.
 We've discovered that there is at least one infinite "number" with the same quantity-measuring properties as the friendly and finite positive integers.
 In fact, there are infinitely many such infinite cardinals, and $$\aleph_0$$ is the smallest; moreover, the rest of the infinite cardinals are qualitatively different from aleph null.
-We will demonstrate their existence in
-<a class="page-link" href="{{ site.baseurl }}">Rigour Warning: Infinite Cardinals</a>.
-(Coming Soon)

 So far, we have generalized one property of the familiar natural numbers, that they can be used to measure the size of collections, to a less-familiar object: an infinite cardinal.